miemiy/Devices-docs/surface-hub/surface-hub-3-faq.md

 - See [What's new for Surface Hub 3](surface-hub-3-whats-new.md) including [Surface Hub platform differences](/surface-hub/surface-hub-3-whats-new#surface-hub-platform-differences).

-**How can I upgrade my Surface Hub 2S to the new experience?**
+**How can I transition my Surface Hub 2S to the new experience?**

 - Purchase a new Surface Hub 3.
-- Upgrade from Surface Hub 2S to Surface Hub 3 via the [Surface Hub 3 Compute Cartridge](install-manage-surface-hub-3-compute-cartridge.md) compute cartridge.
+- Upgrade from Surface Hub 2S to Surface Hub 3 via the [Surface Hub 3 Compute Cartridge](install-manage-surface-hub-3-compute-cartridge.md)(formerly Surface Hub 3 Pack) .
 - Migrate your Surface Hub 2S to the new experience.
 To learn more, see [Migrate Surface Hub 2S to Microsoft Teams Rooms on Windows](surface-hub-2s-migrate-to-mtr-w.md).

 ### Ordering and purchasing information